Does Automatic Translation Reshape Political Attitudes? X’s Global Rollout as a Natural Experiment in Incidental Cross-Lingual Exposure

 Core Argument

-First, the translated political content delivered through X’s algorithmic feed will be ideologically non-neutral.
-Because approximately 50% of tweets in a user’s For You timeline are sourced from accounts the user does not follow (Ye, Luceri & Ferrara 2025), and because out-of-network recommendations are governed by the same engagement-optimization logic that disproportionately surfaces conservative political accounts (Huszár et al. 2022), non-English users will receive a translated diet of content that overrepresents America First messaging, Republican politicians, and right-leaning commentators relative to the actual distribution of English-language political opinion.
+First, translated political content delivered through X’s algorithmic feed will be ideologically non-neutral.
+Because a substantial portion of For You timeline content comes from accounts users do not follow (Ye, Luceri, and Ferrara 2025), and because prior studies find that X/Twitter’s algorithmic ranking can amplify right-leaning political content (Huszár et al. 2022; Gauthier et al. 2026), non-English users may receive a translated information diet that overrepresents America First messaging, Republican politicians, and right-leaning commentators relative to the baseline distribution of English-language political opinion.

-Second, this algorithmically skewed translated exposure will shift non-English users’ attitudes toward U.S. conservative politics, moderated by their prior attitudes toward the United States and their awareness that the content they are reading has been algorithmically selected and machine-translated.
-Users with neutral or uncertain priors are more susceptible to attitude change than those with strongly held prior beliefs (Petty & Cacioppo 1986); users who are unaware of the translation origin of content (or who do not notice the translation label) will update more than those who consciously apply epistemic discount to machine-translated material (Bryanov et al. 2023).
+Second, this algorithmically skewed translated exposure may shift non-English users’ attitudes toward U.S. conservative politics, moderated by their prior attitudes toward the United States and their awareness that the content they are reading has been algorithmically selected and machine-translated.
+Users with neutral or weakly held priors should be more susceptible to attitude change than users with crystallized prior beliefs, consistent with the elaboration likelihood model of persuasion (Petty and Cacioppo 1986).
+Users who notice the translation label or understand the algorithmic origin of the content may also discount the message more than users who process the content as ordinary native-language feed material.
+This expectation is consistent with experimental evidence that perceptions of foreign news credibility are shaped by whether the content fits the dominant narrative in the user’s home information environment (Bryanov et al. 2023).

 Theoretical Grounding

 Parasocial contact and outgroup attitude change.
-The parasocial contact hypothesis holds that exposure to outgroup members through media produces attitude change toward the outgroup through mechanisms parallel to those operating in direct intergroup contact (Schiappa, Gregg & Hewes 2005).
-Applied to the political context, exposure to U.S. conservative politicians and commentators through translated content could produce either attitude warmth (if the content is consumed without strong counter-messaging) or attitude hardening (if it activates prior negative priors).
-The direction of this effect is theorized to depend on two moderating conditions: the emotional valence of the encountered content, and the degree to which the user’s prior attitude is crystallized (Petty & Cacioppo 1986’s elaboration likelihood model).
+The parasocial contact hypothesis holds that exposure to outgroup members through media can produce attitude change toward the outgroup through mechanisms analogous to direct intergroup contact (Schiappa, Gregg, and Hewes 2005).
+Applied to the political context, exposure to U.S. conservative politicians and commentators through translated content could produce either attitude warmth, if the content is consumed without strong counter-messaging, or attitude hardening, if it activates negative priors.
+The direction of the effect should depend on the emotional valence of the encountered content and the strength of the user’s prior attitude (Petty and Cacioppo 1986).

 Foreign news credibility and prior attitude moderation.
-Prior research on credibility of foreign news sources finds that the dominant predictor of whether a foreign news item is believed is not its factual accuracy but its concordance with the dominant media narrative in the user’s home country (Bryanov et al. 2023).
-This implies that attitude effects from translated X content will be heterogeneous across countries: in countries where the prevailing domestic media frame is antagonistic toward Trump (which Pew’s 2025 24-country survey shows is the majority of surveyed nations), algorithmically amplified pro-Trump translated content may be systematically discounted.
-The implication is not that attitude effects will be absent, but that they will be strongest among users whose prior attitude is uncertain or slightly positive, and weakest or reversed among users with strong prior negative attitudes.
+Prior research on credibility perceptions of foreign news finds that perceived credibility depends not only on factual accuracy but also on concordance with the dominant media narrative in the user’s home country (Bryanov et al. 2023).
+This implies that attitude effects from translated X content should vary across countries.
+In countries where the prevailing domestic media frame is antagonistic toward Trump, algorithmically amplified pro-Trump translated content may be discounted.
+Pew’s 2025 24-country survey found that a median of 34% had confidence in Trump to do the right thing regarding world affairs, with high confidence in Nigeria, Israel, Kenya, Hungary, and India, and especially low confidence in Mexico, Sweden, Turkey, Germany, and Spain (Pew Research Center 2025).
+The implication is not that attitude effects will be absent, but that they should be strongest among users whose prior attitudes are neutral, weak, or cross-pressured.

 Methodology

-The project combines two studies with distinct identification strategies: an observational quasi-experiment leveraging the staged rollout of X’s automatic translation feature (Study 1), and a survey experiment examining the mechanism through which translated political content affects attitudes (Study 2).
+The project combines two studies with distinct identification strategies: an observational audit of translated political content and a survey experiment examining the mechanism through which translated political content affects attitudes.

 Research question: Does X’s automatic translation layer deliver politically non-neutral content to non-English users, and in which ideological direction?

 Design: Sock-puppet account audit.
-A set of monolingual accounts (Korean, Japanese, Portuguese, Arabic, German) are created with neutral following patterns (3–5 non-political accounts per language) and allowed to passively accumulate For You content for four weeks before and four weeks after the global translation rollout.
-All translated political content appearing in the feed is collected, including the source account and post text.
+A set of monolingual accounts, such as Korean, Japanese, Portuguese, Arabic, and German accounts, are created with neutral following patterns, for example 3-5 non-political accounts per language.
+These accounts passively collect For You content before and after translation availability is observed for each language pair.
+All translated political content appearing in the feed is collected, including source account, post text, displayed language, original language, translation label visibility, and whether the account is followed or out-of-network.

-Ideological classification: Source accounts are classified by political orientation using a combination of (1) pre-existing English-language media bias indices (AllSides, Ad Fontes) for accounts whose content originates in English; and (2) LLM-based zero-shot stance classification applied to translated post text.
-Classification is validated against a hand-coded gold standard subset (N ≈ 500 posts per language pair).
+Ideological classification: Source accounts are classified by political orientation using a combination of: (1) pre-existing English-language media-bias indices, such as AllSides or Ad Fontes, for institutional media accounts; (2) known party affiliation for politicians and campaign accounts; and (3) LLM-assisted stance classification applied to post text.
+Classification is validated against a hand-coded gold standard subset, for example N ≈ 500 posts per language pair.

 Primary outcome: The ratio of right-leaning to left-leaning political content in translated posts surfaced to neutral non-English accounts, compared against the baseline distribution of political content in English.
-A ratio significantly above 1.0 would confirm that automatic translation does not merely expose non-English users to the full distribution of English political content but systematically privileges one ideological register.
+A ratio significantly above 1.0 would suggest that automatic translation does not merely expose non-English users to the full distribution of English political content, but systematically privileges one ideological register.

 Research question: Does incidental exposure to algorithmically typical translated political content from X shift non-English speakers’ attitudes toward Donald Trump and the America First agenda, and is this effect moderated by prior attitude strength and awareness of translation origin?